ManyDesigns/Portofino/portofino-war-archetype/src/main/resources/archetype-resources/src/main/docker/README.md

 ### Development and Debugging

-To launch the application locally for development and debugging, provided you've built the Docker images, we can use the following command:
+To launch the application locally for development and debugging, provided that we've built the Docker images, we can use the following command:

 ```
 mvn -Pdocker docker:run